 It was a comical thought that quickly resulted in a, “but would it?”
 I wasn’t really sure what I needed to do to not end up with a blood-bath situation inside my suitcase, and how I could pack my bottle of wine so it would arrive safely to its destination.

-There are a few other factors in play regarding the security of your packed bottle of wine and whether it’ll survive the plane ride: how you pack the bottle of wine, making sure that it’s sealed properly, and checking it for any cracks beforehand.
-But not to fret – if you follow these simple tips and suggestions described below, you won’t have to think through any of it!
+There are a few other factors in play regarding the security of your packed bottle of wine and whether it’ll survive the plane ride: how you pack it, making sure it’s sealed properly, and checking for any cracks beforehand.
+If you follow the tips and suggestions below, you won’t have to think through any of it.

 How to pack wine in checked luggage to avoid baggage accidents

-Now that you know that your bottles of wine won’t explode in the middle of a flight, it’s time to plan how to best pack them so they’re as safe as possible.
+Now that you know your bottles of wine won’t explode mid-flight, it’s time to plan how to pack them safely.

 7 steps to packing wine in checked luggage

-- First of all, check your bottle and make sure it’s in great condition: it has to be completely closed, crack-free, and devoid of leaking from the cork.
+- Check your bottle and make sure it’s in good shape: completely closed, no cracks, and no leaking from the cork.
 Missing any of this could have your bottle break before you even get to the airport.

 - Place your bottle in a self-sealing bag.
-Even though your bottle isn’t going to explode during the flight, luggage is mistreated at the airport every day – so if the bottle is not well protected and sealed, you’re risking a pretty messy accident.
+Even though your bottle isn’t going to explode during the flight, luggage gets tossed around at the airport every day – so if the bottle isn’t well protected, you’re risking a pretty messy accident.
 Considering the worst-case scenario of damaging practically everything in your luggage, you’ll want to start by protecting all of your stuff from possible leaking with an enclosed, self-sealing plastic bag.

-- Now’s your chance to bottle of wine some love and clothe it properly.
-This means covering it in bubble wrap, using your SO’s shirt that you’d wish he/she would stop wearing, or a hefty towel.
+- Now’s your chance to give your bottle of wine some love and clothe it properly.
+This means covering it in bubble wrap, using a shirt you wouldn’t mind sacrificing, or a hefty towel.
 (Keep reading into the next section for more details on what to wrap the bottle with!)
-Additionally, if your wine comes with a box, you can place the wrapped bottle inside the box and use that for even more shielding inside your luggage.
+Also, if your wine comes with a box, you can place the wrapped bottle inside the box for even more shielding inside your luggage.

-- This step is crucial – find a strategic position inside your luggage to place the bottle of wine.
-Avoid the corners, bottom, and top of the luggage, all of which are likely to act as bumpers for your luggage as its tossed around.
-Your best bet is to create a cushion with your clothes to provide that last level of protection to your sealed-and-wrapped bottle.
+- Find a strategic position inside your luggage for the bottle.
+Avoid the corners, bottom, and top – all of which are likely to take the hardest hits as your luggage gets tossed around.
+Your best bet is to create a cushion with your clothes to give your sealed-and-wrapped bottle that last level of protection.

-- Greatly diminish the possibilities of anything else going wrong by strapping up the interior of your luggage.
-After placing everything where it belongs and creating an impenetrable castle for your royal bottle of wine, make sure to immobilize the interior as much as possible by using the bag’s included straps.
+- Strap up the interior of your luggage.
+After placing everything where it belongs and building a solid fortress around your bottle of wine, make sure to immobilize the interior as much as possible by using the bag’s included straps.

-- Repeat this process (namely steps 1–4) with as many bottles of wine as you need.
+- Repeat this process (steps 1–4) with as many bottles of wine as you need.

 - Enjoy your wine-full worry-free flight!